eForms Logo

 Court Forms

 The paperwork needed to evict a tenant in Texas will vary from county to county.
-To obtain the requisite documents, the landlord will need to contact the Justice of the Peace Court in the precinct where the property is located.
+To obtain the requisite documents, the landlord must contact the Justice of the Peace Court in the precinct where the property is located.
 The documents provided below should be used as samples only.

 Petition for Eviction from Residential Premises – Filed by landlords when requesting a court order for the eviction of a tenant.
 This form might also be referred to as a “Complaint for Eviction” or “Petition: Eviction Case.”